Board Members and Committees

 Siska has worked across a broad-range of environmental issues including waste, resource consumption, climate change mitigation and adaption, biodiversity and pollution control.
 This experience has provided Siska with a strong understanding of environmental legislation and barriers and drivers to improved environmental performance.

-Glenn Campbell was appointed to the board in August 2018 as a general director and is a member of the Audit, Risk and Finance Committee.
+Glenn Campbell was appointed to the board on 1 August 2018 as a general director and is a member of the Audit, Risk and Finance Committee.

 Glenn Campbell has worked predominately in education and the public sector for over 20 years.
 During that time, he has held roles with a primary focus on strategy, customer service, corporate services, and public policy.
 He has worked as a senior executive, internal consultant, and change agent.

 His time in senior leadership roles has brought wider exposure to the Asia Pacific region particularly New Zealand, China, Singapore, Taiwan, and India.
 Glenn has held various board appointments related to his work in public policy and education.

 Glenn’s interest in waste management, resource recovery and sustainability originated early in his career at the (then) City of Kew as a Waste Management Officer.
 During the mid 2000s, he returned to the sector leading policy reform for the Victorian Government.

 Glenn holds qualifications in business (Bachelors) & organisational change (Masters); and is a Graduate of the Australian Institute of Company Directors (GAICD).